 It’s important to realize that nothing goes up or down forever.
 The general trajectory is up thanks to inflation, but there’s always a lot of volatility in between.
 It’s currently a bull market in equities, which should be a harbinger for a continued economic recovery.
 What you need to do is put your 401k’s performance in context.
 Always compare your year to date performance with the current 10-year bond yield.
 This is your risk free rate of return.

 Historically, stocks have outperformed the risk free rate by around 4%.
-With the risk free rate currently at about 3%, you get an expected return of about 7%.
-With the S&P 500 up 30% in 2013, stocks crushed the historical average.
+With the risk free rate currently at about 2.5%, you get an expected return of about 6.5%.
+With the S&P 500 up 30% in 2013, and over 2,000 in 2014, stocks have been crushing the historical average.
 Instead of rejoicing, you should think more carefully about mean reversion.
 The more we outperform historical averages, the higher the chance we run the risk of underperformer and vice versa.

 Rebalancing your 401k is important because position sizes can change over time.
+I’m pretty sure that if you haven’t rebalanced your 401k in 6-12 months, your equities position is much higher than you probably would like.
 It’s important to check in at least twice a year to make sure your investments correspond to your risk tolerance.
 Once you’ve accumulated a reasonable size nut, the number one commandment to remember is to NOT LOSE MONEY!

 401K REBALANCING THOUGHT PROCESS